My Hackintosh days are over, it's time to rejoin the Apple fold

 It's not something Apple supports, and it may be a violation of the MacOS software licensing terms.
 (Apple declined to comment for this article.)
 But the end result was that I had a desktop Mac computer on my terms.
 I'd wrestled control away from Apple.

-At night, I switched it over to Microsoft's Windows, which powers more than 73% of the world's computers.
-It's also one of the only ways to play well-regarded virtual reality games like Valve's sci-fi shooter Half-Life: Alyx, which CNET sister site GameSpot just named game of the year for 2020.
+At night, I switched the Hackintosh over to Microsoft's Windows, which powers more than 73% of the world's computers.
+That's one of the only ways to play well-regarded virtual reality games like Valve's sci-fi shooter Half-Life: Alyx, which CNET sister site GameSpot just named game of the year for 2020.

 And if some component, like the video card, just isn't doing enough, I'm able to upgrade the machine with little hassle.
 Nerd paradise.